Al Smith (ice hockey): Professional career

+1972 photo of Smith with the New England Whalers.

 Smith started his NHL career with the Toronto Maple Leafs.
 During the 1965-66 season, Smith had quit the Toronto Marlboros to work for a hospital supply firm.
 Smith made his NHL debut for the Maple Leafs on February 20, 1966, playing two minutes.
 Three days later, on the 23rd, he entered the game against the Chicago Black Hawks when he relieved Gary Smith after 2:15 of play.
 He backstopped the Leafs to a 3–2 victory and stalled Bobby Hull at 47 goals; it was the last game Smith played that year.
 Smith was one of five goalies who played for the Maple Leafs during the 1966–67 regular season.
 He played one more game for the Maple Leafs on December 31, 1966, as part of a 5–1 losing effort against the Black Hawks.
-Smith was later called up as the backup to Terry Sawchuk for games four and five of 1967 Stanley Cup Finals, due to an injury to Johnny Bower.
+Smith was later called up as the backup to Terry Sawchuk for games four and five of 1967 Stanley Cup Final, due to an injury to Johnny Bower.
 Smith qualified to have his name engraved on the Stanley Cup, but Toronto left his name off because he did not play in the playoffs.

 Smith's other brief moment of glory for the Maple Leafs was participating in the 1968 NHL All-Star Game.
 He played in relief for Bruce Gamble and stopped 13 of 14 shots.
 He was claimed by the Pittsburgh Penguins in the intraleague draft.

 Smith also played for the Pittsburgh Penguins, Detroit Red Wings, Buffalo Sabres, Hartford Whalers and Colorado Rockies.
 One of the most infamous moments of his career came on February 13, 1977, when he quit the Buffalo Sabres.
 Smith was to replace injured goalie Gerry Desjardins for a game against the Minnesota North Stars, and Buffalo had also called up Don Edwards.
 Less than an hour before game time, Buffalo general manager Punch Imlach ordered Sabres coach Floyd Smith to play Edwards instead.
 After the national anthem, Smith stepped off the bench, saluted Buffalo owners Seymour and Northrup Knox and headed for the dressing room.

 Smith later played in the World Hockey Association (WHA) with the New England Whalers where he was the WHA's top goaltender in 1978.
 A third team WHA All-Star for two consecutive years, many people in hockey felt Smith was robbed when snubbed by Team Canada for the 1974 Summit Series between WHA All-Stars and the Soviet Union national team.
 Overall, his career spanned from 1966 to 1981.